-St Mary MacKillop College sprang from the Catholic Primary School, St Mary's, in the 1980s.
-In 1988, the first Year 12 students completed their Year 12 studies at the school.
+Catholic Education commenced in Swan Hill in 1923 when the Sisters of St Joseph of the Sacred Heart opened St Mary's Primary School.
+St Mary MacKillop College sprang from the Catholic Primary School, St Mary's, in the 1980s and in 1988, the first Year 12 students completed their studies at the school.

 The College has kept a stable enrolment over the past few years with an enrolment of around 430 students.
 It is situated centrally in Swan Hill, a large town on the south bank of the Murray River.
-The school makes use of the town services and facilities.

-St Mary MacKillop College is well resourced with a strategic plan that includes:
+The school makes use of the town services and facilities, and the College itself is well resourced with a strategic plan that includes:

-• The opening of a Hospitality Trades Skills Centre (2016)

-• Refurbishment of the Maths classrooms (2017)

-Refurbishment of the Learning Resource Centre (Library) to include IT and Learning Support (2017)

-Year 12 study centre, Pathways and Teaching & Learning Offices (2019)
+- The opening of a Hospitality Trades Skills Centre (2016) - Refurbishment of the Maths classrooms (2017) - Refurbishment of the Learning Resource Centre (Library) to include IT and Learning Support (2017) - Year 12 Study Centre, Pathways and Teaching and Learning Offices (2019)